nikhilgiridharan/nikhilgiridharan/README.md

 - Data Engineer Intern at Blackmore Partners

-## Certification
+## Education

-- Databricks Certified Data Engineer Professional
+- The University of Texas at Dallas, Bachelor of Science in Computer Science

 ## Contact